adhocmaster/Fatigue-Tool/study/survey.md

 2. Switch to other tasks until you regain your concentration
 3. Stop working and rest

-### Do you feel when you are tired that it influences your performance?
+### Do you feel when you are tired that it influences your work?
 If yes, what are some examples?
 > {rows:5}

 ### What makes to conclude that your performance is deteriorating or you need a break at the moment?